i4vamos/steamos/README.rst

 8. Have fun!

 **Limitations**
-    - Depending on your system it could happen that the tools weren't able to generate a solution.
-This is because due technical issues the model has not a 100% accuracy (but almost!) and under some special circumstances it won't get the right
+    - Depending on your system it could happen that the tools aren't able to generate a solution.
+This is due to technical issues: the model doesn't have a 100% accuracy (but almost!) and under some special circumstances it won't get it right.
     - Some necessary features might be missing because of untraceable functions (or perhaps they aren't even generating traceable code).
 You can add them using the whitelist.
-To recognize such features it might be helpful to take a look to the original configuration.
+To recognize such features it might be helpful to take a look into the original configuration.
 Take special attention towards features involved in the early boot process.
     - Sadly, it cannot do magic.
 If your trace run didn't contain your complete usecase, some features **might** be missing.
 Especially different